DinMo Documentation

 Consulting and interpreting results

-Once you've created your prediction, it will be available on the page listing all your predictions.
-You can get more details about one specific prediction by clicking on it.
+Once you've created your training and predictions, it will be available on the page listing all your predictions.
+You can get more details about one specific training by clicking on it.
+Check the Predictions tab if you want to learn more about all the scores you compute.

-By clicking on a specific prediction, you will find several informations in the Overview tab:
+By clicking on a specific Intelligent Insight, you will find several informations in the Training tab:

 • Prediction quality: When you configure a training on DinMo, the data used as a training set is split into two data sets, one for model training and another for model evaluation.
 After training the models, we compute predictions on the holdout data to compare it to the ground truth we previously stored.
 This gives you an idea of the accuracy of the model.

-• Prediction parameters: All the set-ups you did in the previous flow.
+• Intelligence engine parameters: All the set-ups you did in the previous flow.
 You can modify them via the “Set up” tab.

-An associated predictions model is automatically created, pointing to a predictions table in your data warehouse.
+For each prediction, an associated predictions model is also automatically created, pointing to a predictions table in your data warehouse.
 You are free to use the results stored in your data warehouse, particularly for BI purposes.

 In this prediction model, several fields are populated and refreshed automatically: